-Facilities associated with the Commercial Facilities Sector operate on the principle of open public access, meaning that the general public can move freely throughout these facilities without the deterrent of highly visible security barriers.
-The majority of the facilities in this sector are privately owned and operated, with minimal interaction with the federal government and other regulatory entities.
+The Commercial Facilities Sector includes a diverse range of sites that draw large crowds of people for shopping, business, entertainment, or lodging.
+Facilities within the sector operate on the principle of open public access, meaning that the general public can move freely without the deterrent of highly visible security barriers.
+The majority of these facilities are privately owned and operated, with minimal interaction with the federal government and other regulatory entities.

 The Commercial Facilities Sector consists of eight subsectors: